gwisk/gradguide/README.md

 may have heard of (Prof. Guo's for example).
 But my focus is different.
 Guo, for instance, emphasizes the role of research in the evaluation of your SOP and tells you what's important, but he does not tell you *how* to craft a strong app.
-I hope I can give some pointers!
+I hope I can give some pointers in that regard.
+I'll also emphasize it throughout this guide, but if you ever need anything, don't be afraid to contact me, I'm more than happy to chat and discuss grad school!

 Caveat: I write for my experience in physics, and this advice will largely transfer to other STEM fields, with some exceptions.
 In